BonnieCSE/SISTR/sistr/README.md

 * motif: repeat motif

 Note: Required format for allele frequency data
 Data for each allele present in the population is represented by two numbers separated by a colon.
-The first number is the allele size in base pairs relative to the reference allele size (which is calculated as `end - start + 1`).
+The first number is the allele size in base pairs relative to a reference allele size (which is calculated as `end - start + 1`).
 The second number is the number of copies of the allele in the population.
 Each allele is separated by a comma.

 Example:
 | chrom | start | end | allele_freqs | total | period | motif |